OValery16/swap-face/README.md

 Autoencoder is great tool for producing images which respect the probability distribution of the original ones.
 However, I believe that Generative Adversarial Networks (such as cycle-gan) remains a great way to train autoencoder, and surpass the generation capability of standard autoencoder.

+## Notes

+This tutorial aims to help other to understand the value of DeepFakes algorithm.
+However, if you have additional questions, feel free to open an issue.
+I want to make this guide as complete as possible and I will add to it any of your comment that would make it more understandable and detailled.